giuliadev95/CRM/README.md

 routes      /   contacts_companies.js  = Defines all routes for the server

-postman_test    /   methods.json = The json export of all the methods called with Postman.
+postman_doc    /   methods.json = The json export of all the methods called with Postman.
 Copy the body of this json object in Postman API calls to test if the backend API work

 .env     / ignored by GIT, it contains the PostgreSQL connection string